Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Proposed methods for solving MVSK Portfolios

 \section{Proposed methods for solving MVSK Portfolios}

-This section explores new practical algorithms for solving Problem (\ref{eq:MVSK}) under the ghMST distribution.
+In this section, we explore new practical algorithms for solving Problem (\ref{eq:MVSK}) under the ghMST distribution.
 The proposed method iteratively minimizes the objective values via searching a fixed point of a projected gradient mapping.
 The section is organized as follows.
 We first recast the optimization problem (\ref{eq:MVSK}) as a fixed-point problem.
 After that, we introduce a fixed-point acceleration scheme to solve the fixed point more efficiently.
 To overcome the convergence issues caused by the acceleration scheme, we further enhance the robustness of the fixed-point acceleration method and accomplish our algorithm.
-The complexity and convergence analysis are also discussed.
+Finally, we provide an analysis of the complexity and convergence of our proposed methods.